-- 1. In the Select Installation Type dialog, typically choose the "Runtime" radio button, then choose Next. - (There are four installation options: Instant Client, Runtime, Custom, and Administrator.
-The Runtime option includes the Oracle client, which includes ODP.NET.
-The Instant Client option does not include ODP.NET.
-If you have reason to use a Custom installation, there is a check box to include ODP.NET.) - 2.
-In the resulting Download Software Updates dialog, you may choose the "Skip software updates" radio button at your discretion, as appropriate for your situation.
-Choose Next when you have finished. - 3.
-In the resulting Select Product Languages dialog, use the default English language setting (or choose a desired language), then choose Next. - 4.
+1. In the Select Installation Type dialog, typically choose the "Runtime" option, then choose Next.

+(There are four installation options: Instant Client, Runtime, Custom, and Administrator.
+The Runtime option provides the Oracle Client and ODP.NET.
+The Instant Client option does not provide ODP.NET.
+If you have reason to use a Custom installation, there is a check box for ODP.NET.)

+2. In the resulting Download Software Updates dialog, you may choose the "Skip software updates" option at your discretion, as appropriate for your situation.
+Choose Next when you have finished.

+- 3. In the resulting Select Product Languages dialog, use the default English language setting (or choose a desired language), then choose Next. - 4.
 In the resulting Specify Installation Location dialog, you can typically use the default values for the Oracle base path and software location.
 Alternatively: - a.
 Enter the path (or browse) to your Oracle home location for the Oracle base path. - b.
 Enter the path (or browse) to a desired directory location under the Oracle home location where the software files will be installed.

-Important: Paths cannot include spaces.
+Important: Paths cannot have spaces.

-The installer will perform prerequisite checks and display a Summary dialog.
+5. The installer performs prerequisite checks and display a Summary dialog.
 Choose Install.